THE 2014 SYDNEY SIEGE WAS ALL ABOUT ISLAMIC TERRORISM.

 As it turns out the next day, this “suspect” or “gunman on the loose” was an ex-Marine, Iraq War veteran: An Iraq War veteran suspected of killing his ex-wife and five of her relatives in a shooting and slashing frenzy was found dead of self-inflicted stab wounds Tuesday in the woods of suburban Philadelphia, ending a day-and-a-half manhunt that closed schools and left people on edge . . .
 Suspected gunman Bradley William Stone, 35, smashed through a glass door at his ex-wife’s apartment . . . before ring multiple shots and killing her.
 He then fled with their two children . . . to the two nearby communities of Lansdale and Souderton, where he killed five people and severely injured one more.
 (Source: Ex-Marine wanted in 6 killings commits suicide by Kathy Matheson and Sean Carlin on 16 December 2014, Associated Press)

-Just over two years later in January 2017, a 26-year-old man drove his car into a crowded Melbourne street, killing ve people including a child.
+Just over two years later in January 2017, a 26-year-old man drove his car into a crowded Melbourne street, killing five people including a child.
 Travelling around an intersection then speeding down a footpath on Bourke Street, smashing through pedestrians, another 15 people were injured, with four in critical condition, including an infant.
-Dimitrious Gargasoulas, a Greek Christian, had a history of mental health and drug abuse and was in fact arrested by police the weekend before when he assaulted members of his family.
+Dimitrious Gargasoulas, a Greek Christian, who believes he is a messiah, had a history of mental health and drug abuse and was in fact arrested by police the weekend before when he assaulted members of his family.

 Yet despite the terrifying ordeal for those on the street at the time, there was no mention of the word “terror” in any of the news report when he was no more mentally disturbed than Monis, who was responsible for two deaths including one ricochet police bullet that was meant for Monis but killed a hostage instead.
 Why can’t the same standard be applied to all forms of violence instead of pointing the finger at Muslims and Islam every time an individual with a Muslim name is involved in an act of violence?